J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## License

-Hardware and software developed in this project are covered by the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
-We found inspiration for knitted stretch sensors at [Kobakant](http://www.kobakant.at/DIY/?p=3175), released under the Free Cultural Works definition [Free Cultural Works definition](https://freedomdefined.org/Definition).
+Hardware and software developed in this project are published under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).
+We found inspiration for knitted stretch sensors at [Kobakant](http://www.kobakant.at/DIY/?p=3175), released under the [Free Cultural Works definition](https://freedomdefined.org/Definition).

 ## Product Category